stashed/docs/docs/concepts/crds/backupbatch/index.md

 `spec.retentionPolicy` specifies the policy to follow for cleaning old snapshots.
 For more details, please see [here](/docs/concepts/crds/backupconfiguration/index.md#specretentionpolicy).

+#### spec.retryConfig

+`spec.retryConfig` specifies a retry logic for failed backup.
+For more details, please see [here](/docs/concepts/crds/backupconfiguration/index.md#specretryconfig).

 #### spec.timeOut

-`spec.timeOut` specifies the maximum duration of the backup. `BackupSession` will be considered `Failed` if the backup does not complete within this time limit.
-By default, Stash don't set any timeout for the backup.
+`spec.timeOut` specifies the maximum duration of the backup.
+For more details, please see [here](/docs/concepts/crds/backupconfiguration/index.md#spectimeout).

 ### BackupBatch `Status`